MoniPar/reclaimed-treasures/README.md

 ### Project and Database Structure

 Utilising the Django Framework, the project is divided into specific apps handling the different features of the website.
 The Project directory contains the different folders for these apps as well as a templates folder where the Allauth Authentication folders, the base templates and error pages templates live.
-It also contains a media folder for the product images and all other images on the website and a static directory which serves as a central location for storing static assets used throughout the project.
+It also contains a media folder for the product images and all other images on the website and a static directory which serves as a central location for storing static assets used throughout the project in development.

 The base template holds all the necessary <head> elements including the meta tags, title, links to stylesheets and scripts etc.  It also holds the Navigation, Footer and Messages/Toasts Code.
 All other apps' templates are extended from the base template.